zlogic/mendix-docs/content/en/docs/control-center/apps/cloud.md

 This feature is not yet publicly available.
 Please talk to your Customer Success Manager to enable this page.
 {{% /alert %}}

-The **Cloud** page shows you an overview of the paid and free environments of your company.
+The **Cloud** page in Control Center shows you an overview of the paid and free environments of your company.

 ## Paid Environments {#paid-environments}